JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 ---
-title: How to verify your UK Google Play account... without publicly sharing ALL your information
+title: "Please don't dox me Google: How to verify your Google Play account without exposing ALL your information"
-image: /assets/images/banners/
+image: /assets/images/banners/gpc-warning.png
 tags:
   - Google Play
 ---

-In 2023, Google began requiring verification for Google Play, especially if earning money.
-Unfortunately, this required publicly exposing your **home address** and **phone number**.
+In 2023, Google began requiring verification for Google Play, especially if earning any money.
+Unfortunately, this required publicly exposing your **home address** and **phone number**!
 Here's how to earn money without revealing this info.

 Before we get started, **this will require setting up a company and a forwarding address**.
 Whilst there is a cost, in the UK neither of them are too tricky.
 I'd recommend [Rapid Formations](https://www.rapidformations.co.uk/) which offer this for around £67/yr, more on that later in "[Solution](#solution)".

+## Tl;dr

+Don't want to read the full post?
+No worries!
+Here's the entire thing:

+1. You'll need to **form a company** in your country using a **forwarding address**.
+2. You'll then make a **new "Organisation" Google Play profile**, and verify it with your company's info.
+3. Finally, you'll **transfer your apps** and all associated services, and delete your old profile.

+That's it!
+If any of it seems at all unclear, time to get into lots of detail as I document this process I _never_ want to go through it again...

 ## Scenario

 In July 2023, Google announced [a controversial policy](https://android-developers.googleblog.com/2023/07/boosting-trust-and-transparency-in-google-play.html) requiring all developers to verify this information.
-This sounded fairly innocent and easy, until [looking at the detailed requirements](https://support.google.com/googleplay/android-developer/answer/14177239) for personal accounts.
+This sounded fairly innocent and easy, until [looking at the detailed requirements](https://support.google.com/googleplay/android-developer/answer/14177239) for **personal accounts**.
 Specifically, if you're earning money:

 1. Your legal name
 2. Your phone number